awsdocs/aws-java-developer-guide-v2/doc_source/client-configuration.rst

    :description: How to change max concurrency configuration by using the AWS SDK for Java.

 The |sdk-java| enables you to change the default client configuration.
-This can be useful when you want to specify settings like HTTP transport settings.
+This can be useful when you want to specify settings like those for HTTP transport.

 HTTP Transport Configuration